Rosalita/json-schema-service/README.md

 I also chose to write tests from the beginning of the project.
 Having previously worked in Software Testing I believe quality must be built into a project (not added at the end).
-Write tests at the same time as the code, ensures that code is written for testability.
+Writing tests at the same time as the code, ensures that code is written for testability.

 ## Main
 In `main.go`, `func main()` was written to have a tiny abstraction.
 The `main` function